mcagov/droits/scripts/README.md

 - Make sure to handle any errors or exceptions encountered during the migration process appropriately to ensure data integrity and consistency.

 - Regularly review and update the configuration file (`config.json`) as per your evolving migration requirements.

-By following these instructions, you can efficiently migrate data from your Microsoft PowerApps environment to your .NET Core application using this migration script.

----